 Currently, American citizens working overseas face a disadvantage compared to expatriates from other countries, as it is substantially more expensive for a business to hire an American.

-Implementing residence-based taxation will reduces compliance burdens associated with hiring Americans so that U.S. citizens working overseas on a more level playing field.
+Implementing territoriality for individuals will reduce compliance burdens associated with hiring Americans so that U.S. citizens working overseas are on a more level playing field.

-Moving to residence-based taxation will also diminish the need for the IRS to act as a global police force.
+Moving to territoriality for individuals will also diminish the need for the IRS to act as a global police force.
 Because citizens residing abroad would (in most cases) no longer need to worry about paying U.S. taxes, this reform could reduce the size and scope of the IRS international division, allowing the agency to be streamlined.